top of page

 👉 Snow was redirected to other areas

-According to HOA correspondence, these were placed “in an effort to redirect snow storage to other areas.
+According to HOA correspondence, these were placed “in an effort to redirect snow storage to other areas"

 This confirms that snow placement is operational and can be modified.

-remains unclear under what conditions snow may again be placed in this area.
+It remains unclear under what conditions snow may again be placed in this area.

-Key Fact
+y Fact

 Why This Matters to Owners